BlackJar72/JBCypher/README.md

 of the best idea in the algorithm -- one with adds both diffusion and confusion at the individual bit level.

-The difference between the two generators is in how they handle the ends of files and blocks.
-The first takes note of the bytes in the last block and stores it as the first byte of the encrypted file.
-The second technically only encryptes 2040 bits of data per block, using the 256th byte to record the number of bits in the byte; this is to allow streaming of data rather than being limited to use on local files of pre-known size.

 JUST TO BE SURE IT'S UNDERSTOOD: I AM NOT A CRYPTOGRAPHER, AND DID THIS TO SEE IF I COULD AFTER TAKING BASIC CLASS IN SECURITY FOR SECURITY+ CERTIFICATION.
 THIS HAS NOT BEEN VETTED.
-I WOULDN'T HAVE A CLUE HOW TO CRACK IT BUT AN EXPERT MIGHT.
+I WOULDN'T HAVE A CLUE HOW TO CRACK IT OR WHERE TO EVEN BEGIN TRYING, BUT AN EXPERT MIGHT FIND A WAY.
 THIS SHOULD NOT BE USED FOR REAL-WORLD SECURITY PURPOSES OR ANYTHING PARTICULARLY IMPORTANT.
-IT IS AN AMATURE PROJECT BY A NOVICE EXPERIMENTING TO SEE IF HE COULD MAKE A CYPHER, NOTHING MORE!
+IT IS AN AMATURE PROJECT BY A NOVICE EXPERIMENTING TO SEE IF HE COULD MAKE MY OWN BLOCK CIPHER, NOTHING MORE!

 This software is under the MIT License: